devbuddy/devbuddy/README.md

   up          Ensure the project is up and running

 Flags:
-  -h, --help              help for dad
+  -h, --help              help for bud
       --shell-init        Shell initialization
-      --version           version for dad
+      --version           version for bud
       --with-completion   Enable completion during initialization

-Use "dad [command] --help" for more information about a command.
+Use "bud [command] --help" for more information about a command.
 ```

 ## Development